Chinese mainland reports 175 new local COVID-19 cases

 Students line up for COVID-19 tests at the campus of Inner Mongolia Medical University in Hohhot, north China's Inner Mongolia Autonomous Region, March 2, 2022.
 (Xinhua/Peng Yuan)

-Of the new local infections, 88 were reported in Shandong, 25 in Jilin, 20 in Guangdong, 14 in Hebei, nine in Inner Mongolia, five in Guangxi, four each in Jiangsu and Yunnan, two each in Zhejiang and Shaanxi, and one each in Shanxi and Henan, the commission said in its daily report.
+Of the new local infections, 46 were reported in Jilin, 45 in Guangdong, 31 in Shandong, and 10 in Jiangsu and Gansu respectively.
+The rest of the cases were reported in other 11 provincial-level regions, the commission said in its daily report.

-A total of 154 imported COVID-19 cases were reported on Saturday, said the commission.
+A total of 150 imported COVID-19 cases were reported Monday, said the commission.

-Two new suspected cases, all arriving from outside the mainland, were reported in Shanghai, said the commission.
-It added that no deaths from COVID-19 were reported on the day.
+Five new suspected cases, all arriving from outside the mainland, were reported in Shanghai, said the commission.
+No deaths from COVID-19 were reported on the day.

+A total of 443 asymptomatic cases were reported Monday, including 113 arriving from outside the mainland, according to the commission.

+The total number of confirmed COVID-19 cases reported on the mainland, both local and imported, had risen to 111,520 by Monday.

 Photos